Misoprostol: Early pregnancy loss

 Misoprostol may be used to complete a miscarriage or missed abortion when the body does not expel the embryo or fetus on its own.
-Compared to no medication or placebo, it could decrease the time to complete expulsion.
+It can decrease the time to complete expulsion.
 Use of a single dose of misoprostol vaginally or buccally is preferred, with additional doses as needed.
 It also can be used in combination with mifepristone, with a similar regimen to medical abortion.

-Misoprostol is regularly used in some Canadian hospitals for labour induction for fetal deaths early in pregnancy, and for termination of pregnancy for fetal anomalies.
-A low dose is used initially, then doubled for the remaining doses until delivery.
-In the case of a previous Caesarian section, however, lower doses are used.

 Postpartum bleeding

 Misoprostol is also used to prevent and treat post-partum bleeding.
-Orally administered misoprostol was marginally less effective than oxytocin.
-The use of rectally administered misoprostol is optimal in cases of bleeding; it was shown to be associated with lower rates of side effects compared to other routes.
-Rectally administered misoprostol was reported in a variety of case reports and randomised controlled trials.
-However, it is inexpensive and thermostable (thus does not require refrigeration like oxytocin), making it a cost-effective and valuable drug to use in the developing world.
-A randomised control trial of misoprostol use found a 38% reduction in maternal deaths due to post partum haemorrhage in resource-poor communities.
-Misoprostol is recommended due to its cost, effectiveness, stability, and low rate of side effects.
+Orally administered misoprostol is marginally less effective than oxytocin.
+Rectally administered misoprostol has been shown to be associated with lower rates of side effects compared to other routes.
+It is inexpensive and thermostable (not requiring refrigeration like oxytocin), making it a cost-effective and valuable drug to use in the developing world.
+A randomized control trial of misoprostol use found a 38% reduction in maternal deaths due to postpartum hemorrhage in resource-poor communities.
 Oxytocin must also be given by injection, while misprostol can be given orally or rectally for this use, making it much more useful in areas where nurses and physicians are less available.

 Insertion of intrauterine contraceptive device

 In women with prior caesarean section or prior failure of insertion of an intrauterine contraceptive device, pre-procedure administration of misoprostol reduces the rate of failure of insertion of intrauterine contraceptive device.
-However, due to a higher rate of adverse effects, routine use of misoprostol for this purpose in other women is not supported by the data.
+However, due to a higher rate of adverse effects, routine use of misoprostol to dilate the cervix in preparation for intrauterine contraceptive device insertion in other cases is not recommended.

 Other

-For cervical ripening in advance of endometrial biopsy to reduce the need for use of a tenaculum or cervical dilator.
+Misoprostol is used for cervical ripening in advance of endometrial biopsy to reduce the need for use of a tenaculum or cervical dilator, but may be associated with increased pain and side effects during and after the procedure.

 There is limited evidence supporting the use of misoprostol for the treatment of trigeminal neuralgia in patients with multiple sclerosis.